 To ensure you get the cheapest price possible for a flight to Kigali, you should look to book at least 60 days in advance of your intended travel date.
 The price of your flight may increase if you delay and leave booking until a week or so before departure.

 Which day is cheapest to fly to Kigali?

 At the moment, Thursday is the most economical day to take a flight to Kigali.
 Friday is likely to be the most costly.

 Kigali flights can be made cheaper if you choose a flight in the afternoon.
-Booking a flight in the evening will likely mean higher prices.
+Booking a flight in the morning will likely mean higher prices.

 There is an air of change in Kigali.
 It is over 20 years since the Rwandan capital was in the centre of a domestic conflict and acts of genocide killing between 500,000 and 1million Rwandans.
 Today the Kigali Genocide Memorial Centre commemorates the victims but the streets resonate with the confident sounds of a city renewed.

 Kigali is the heart of the country both geographically and politically, and few visitors to Rwanda can pass through without spending some time in the city known as the Singapore of Africa.
 The nickname is not without reason, for Kigali has developed into an organized and forward-thinking city characterized by lawns, flower beds and modern construction.
 It has even become a popular spot for long-term expats who enjoy a culture heavy on up-market restaurants, coffee shops and boutique stores.
 It is unsurprising, perhaps, to learn that this city is distinctly Western it its appearance, far removed from the designs associated with a classic African city.